Mansa-MD/Quiz/README.md

 # Random Quiz!

-*Created an application using HTML, CSS, Bootstrap and JavaScript code to generate a quiz with a time limit of 60 seconds for user to answer a series of random questions.
+*Created an application using html, css, bootstrap and javascript code to generate a quiz with a time limit of 60 seconds for user to answer a series of random questions, when the timer countdown reaches zero the quiz will end.
 This app will run in the browser and feature a clean, polished, responsive user interface.
 Ensuring that it adapts to multiple screen sizes.

 *Quiz application has two buttons on the home screen; start and highscores.
 Click the start button to begin quiz and click highscores button to view the highest score achieved.